 Ms. Naila Rizqi Zakiah holds a Bachelor of Law degree from the University of Jember in East Java, Indonesia.
-Since her college days, Ms. Naila found her passion in juvenile justice while volunteering at LBH Masyarakat Jember, the only legal aid organization in Jember at the time.
+During college, Ms. Naila discovered her passion for juvenile justice while volunteering at LBH Masyarakat Jember, the only legal aid organization in Jember at the time.
 After graduation and passing her Bar in 2014, Ms Naila became a Public Defender at LBH Masyarakat providing legal assistance to underprivileged and marginalized people.
 Aside from her public defense work, Naila volunteers at Sahabat Anak, teaching street children to read, count and speak in English.

 The Challenge: Indonesia enacted Law Number 11, regarding the Juvenile Criminal Justice System in 2014.
 The goal of this law is to provide better protection of the rights of children in conflict with the law and promotes children’s interests as a top priority.

 However, this law is poorly implemented.
 Through her work with LBH Masyarakat, Ms. Naila has witnessed many challenges faced by children and youth who have committed crimes.
 At Lapas Klas IIA Salemba, Jakarta and Rutan Pondok Bambu, Jakarta, children and youth were not separated from adult offenders and often received cruel and degrading treatment from police officers.
 These youngsters were unaware of their rights and most believed they deserved such treatment as a consequence of their actions.